AKC Museum of the Dog

 Museum of Jewish Heritage - A Living Memorial to the Holocaust

 The Museum of Jewish Heritage - A Living Memorial to the Holocaust is New York's contribution to the global responsibility to never forget.
 The Museum is committed to the crucial mission of educating diverse visitors about Jewish life before, during, and after the Holocaust.
 Anchoring the southernmost tip of Manhattan, the Museum of Jewish Heritage completes the cultural and educational landscape it shares with the Statue of Liberty and Ellis Island.
-The third largest Holocaust museum in the world, the Museum of Jewish Heritage maintains a collection of 30,000 artifacts, photographs, documentary films, and survivor testimonies and contains classrooms, a 400-seat theater (Edmond J. Safra Hall), special exhibition galleries, a resource center for educators, and a memorial art installation, Garden of Stones, designed by internationally acclaimed sculptor Andy Goldsworthy.
+On view are, The Holocaust: What Hate Can Do featuring over 1,000 artifacts from the Museum’s collection, Survivors: Faces of the Holocaust photographs by Martin Schoeller, and a memorial art installation, Garden of Stones, designed by internationally acclaimed sculptor Andy Goldsworthy.
+The museum also has a 350 -seat theater (Edmond J. Safra Hall), special exhibition galleries, Lox at Café Bergson a kosher cafe, and the Pickman Museum shop which sells Judaica as well as books and other related objects.

 Museum of Modern Art